silvestriluca/rsync-prometheus-exporter/README.md

 # Tests
 Some unit tests are provided.

-**IMPORTANT:** Tests require `gcc`, so the provided Alpine based container is not a suitable option to execute them.
-Use the standard `golang:1.12` instead or run them in a linux environment with `gcc` and `Go 1.12`

 To run tests:

 `go test`

+**IMPORTANT NOTICE IF USING DOCKER IMAGE:** Tests require `gcc`, so the provided Alpine based container is not a suitable option to execute them.
+Use the standard `golang:1.12` instead or run them in a linux environment with `gcc` and `Go 1.12`.
+For convenience there is a [Dockerfile for this purpose](./Dockerfile).

+To use it:
+`docker build --rm -f "Dockerfile4test" -t <AN IMAGE NAME SPECIFIC FOR TEST HERE>:latest .`

 # License
 This package is released under the [GPLv3 license](./LICENSE)